etckeeper¶

 Since Git itself does not record complete metadata, etckeeper has set up a

-pre-commit hook in /etc/.git/hooks/pre-commit
+pre-commit hook in /etc/.git/hooks/pre-commit.
+This

-entries for all files that do not
+hook logs the chmod and chgrp entries for all files that do not

-correspond to the standard permissions in the file /etc/.etckeeper
+correspond to the standard permissions in the file /etc/.etckeeper:

 maybe chmod 0755 '.'